-The objective is to be achieved primarily by administering a caution to the child and placing him under the supervision of a juvenile liaison officer and convening a conference to be attended by the child, family members and other persons.
+The objective is to be achieved primarily by administering a caution to the child, placing him under the supervision of a juvenile liaison officer and convening a conference to be attended by the child, family members and other persons.

-The program is carried out and managed under the control of the Garda Síochána by a member, not below the rank of superintendent, who is assigned for that purpose by the Garda Commissioner and is referred to as a director.
+The programme is carried out and managed under the control of An Garda Síochána by a member, not below the rank of superintendent, who is assigned for that purpose by the Garda Commissioner.
+He is referred to as the Director.

 Decision to Admit

-Where criminal or antisocial behaviour by a child comes to the attention of an Garda Síochána, the member dealing with the matter may prepare a report and submit it to the Director with a statement of any action that has been taken in relation to the child and recommendation as to further action including admission into the program, that in the member’s opinion should be taken in the matter.
+Where criminal or antisocial behaviour by a child comes to the attention of An Garda Síochána, the member dealing with the matter may prepare a report and submit it to the Director with a statement of any action that has been taken in relation to the child and recommendation as to further action – including admission into the programme – that, in the member’s opinion, should be taken.